-Any worship pastor who has been crafting worship service liturgies for awhile knows the dilemma.
+Any worship pastor who has been crafting worship service liturgies for awhile knows the dilemma of worship themes.
 So does any worship songwriter: How do I present new songs to the church that don’t just say the same thing?
 How do I make sure I’m providing a full gospel diet for worshipers?

-I’ve reminded you of themes before, in articles such as “9 Proven (but Largely Forgotten) Themes for Worship Songs” and “Two Models of Prayer to Improve Your Worship Songwriting & Selection.”
-But did you know our ancient church forebears also provided a powerful tool for ordering the very days of our lives after gospel rhythms, year after year?
-From the first day of Advent to Christ The King Sunday one year later, each season of the Christian Year focuses on a different part and aspect of Christ’s life and mission.
+Did you know our ancient church forebears also provided a powerful tool for ordering the very days of our lives after gospel rhythms, year after year?
+From the first day of Advent to Christ The King Sunday one year later, each season of the Christian Year focuses on a different worship themes and aspect of Christ’s life and mission.

 Whether your church follows the Christian liturgical year calendar or not, a brief overview of these seasons and feast days will help you write and select songs for worship that teach and exult in every movement of the gospel.
 And once you know this framework, you can mix and match songs from each period as needed for your individual context.
 For instance there is no reason Christians can’t sing “Come Thou Long Expected Jesus” year round, or “Christ the Lord Is Risen Today” on any given Sunday.